docksal/docksal/docs/project-customize.md

 ```

 <a name="checking"></a>
-## Checking current project configuration
+## Checking the current project configuration

-To review configuration applied to your project run:
+To review the configuration applied to your project run:

 ```bash
 fin config
 ```

-It will not show you the contents or your configuration files.
-It will compile and glue them to show you final static configuration with variables resolved.
-Some important environment variable will be show on top of that.
+It will not show you the contents or your configuration files directly.
+Instead, it will compile them together to show you the final static configuration.
+Some important environment variables will be listed at the top.

-`COMPOSE_FILE` section displays files that were used to produce this configuration.
-See [configuration files load order](#loading-order) for understanding reasons why these files were picked.
+The `COMPOSE_FILE` section displays files that were used to produce this configuration.
+See [configuration files load order](#loading-order) for understanding the reasons why these files were picked.

 You will see output similar to the following: